dryer-dev/dryer/README.md

 ## Configuration

+### Back end

+#### Namespaces

+**Admin:** Used to update content. acts_as_tenantable uses a method to set the current tenant in the Application Controller so the entire Admin namespace is automatically scoped to the domain it resides within.

+#### Models

+Fairly standard Rails stuff at the moment.
+Currently missing validations....

+Concerns:

+* **Nestables:** Model concern that defines Active Record assiociations for models with hierarchies implemented via Nestings.
+Handles defining parents (used by Pages) via the nesting_parent_select method and parentable_id attribute.
+* **StringCleanables:** Contains methods for tidying strings before validation.
+I wrote this earlier and left it - there are not enough notes and it might smell. *TODO: document and refactor*

+#### Controllers

+Standard Rails stuff plus an Admin Controller for the Admin namespace.

+#### Views

+Using Haml.

+Presenting a site depends on the page, sections, and subdomain directories:

+* **Pages:** I anticipate these will be universal
+* **Sections:** Files included in the views > sections directory are accessible by all domains *- standard section views -*.
+Sections will render structured content based on the JSON data EditorJS saves.
+Hopefully, this will enable a programatic approach to clean HTML markup.
+* **Subdomains:** Views exclusively for the given site (current_tenant).
+This includes header, footer, and sections.
+Sites can have their own sections or override a *standard section view* by creating a file with the same name in their respective sections directory.

+There are two main layout files:

+* **application:** Relies on current_tenant to: retrieve CSS and JS builds, render the header and footer.
+* **admin:** Uses the admin CSS and JS builds with the current_tenant header and footer - *a sites admin area will look bespoke to it*.

+There are some helpers for the Admin namespace:

+* **nesting_parent_select:** A custom form helper that creates a collection_select based on the form object.
+* **link_to_add_nested_fields:** this outputs a link tag to create nested attributes via JS.
+This implementation is based on a method outlined here: [https://stevepolito.design/blog/create-a-nested-form-in-rails-from-scratch/].
+Data attrabitues are used to pass content to the front end.
+* **SitesHelper:** The methods in here will faciliate selecting a layout for a section based on files in views directory.

 ### Front end

+#### Assets

 Configured using Yarn workspaces reading a packages directory with subdirectories for each domain.
 When the app precompiles assets it relies on concurrently to execute the build scripts for each domain.